Slapshock: Official disbandment and Jamir Garcia's death

-On November 26, 2020, vocalist Jamir Garcia was found dead in his home due to suicide by hanging.
+On November 26, 2020, a month after their disbandment, vocalist Jamir Garcia was found dead in his home due to suicide by hanging.

 Aftermath

 On January 22, 2021, Project EAR released a music video for "Dark Times". the last song recorded by the band with the late Slapshock frontman Jamir Garcia.

 On August 20, 2021, Rico Blanco & Balcony Entertainment will produce Jamir Garcia posthumous solo album. and the first single "Paraiso" was released on September 5, 2021.